 The house survived to this day.
 The trapdoor is still there.
-Descendants of the murdered families didn’t have emotional strength to open it up.
+Descendants of the murdered families didn’t have the emotional strength to open it up.
 Until recently.
-After viewing of the abandoned shelter, the middle age current head of the household emerged from the dark space with a white face.
+After a viewing of the abandoned shelter, the middle – age current head of the household emerged from the dark space with a white face.

 The location is now recognized as a Polish national heritage site and one of a few preserved documents of people helping people.